UConn vs. Gonzaga: Odds, spread, over/under - NCAA Tournament Elite Eight

 UConn vs. Gonzaga: Odds, spread, over/under and other Vegas lines - NCAA Tournament Elite Eight

-The No. 4 seed UConn Huskies (28-8) and No. 3 seed Gonzaga Bulldogs (31-5) will both be vying for a place in the NCAA Tournament Final Four when they meet on Saturday at T-Mobile Arena.
-The game starts at 8:49 PM.
+The No. 4 seed UConn Huskies (28-8) and No. 3 seed Gonzaga Bulldogs (31-5) will both aim for a place in the NCAA Tournament Final Four when they square off on Saturday at T-Mobile Arena.
+The matchup begins at 8:49 PM.

-In this article, you can take a look at the spread and odds across multiple sportsbooks for the UConn vs. Gonzaga matchup.
+Find odds, spreads, over/unders and more from multiple sportsbooks in this article for the UConn vs. Gonzaga matchup.

 UConn vs. Gonzaga Game Info